 Oil Cleansing Method: The Complete Guide

-Bottle of oil cleanser lying on wood next to white washcloth
+A bottle of oil cleanser lies on a wooden surface next to a white washcloth.

 The Oil Cleansing Method

-I know the thought of cleaning your face with oil can be a little scary.
-Especially if you have oily or acne-prone skin.
-But the oil cleansing method has transformed my skin for the better and here’s why you need to try it!
+I know the thought of cleaning your face with oil can be a little scary, especially if you have oily or acne-prone skin.
+However, the oil cleansing method has transformed my skin for the better, and here’s why you should try it!

 (This post may contain affiliate links.
 Read my full disclosure statement here.)